Want to hide your belly and still look fabulous? Then read on! This article has plenty of ideas and tips on how to stylishly cover up a tummy.

-I’m currently loving this printed top from Amazon.
+I’m also currently loving this printed top from Amazon (below).
 It’s great to wear on its own, doesn’t cling and can easily be layered with a jacket or cardigan too.

 11. Use shapewear

-Of course, shapewear like the short that tucks the tummy in above, is very effective too in hiding the belly but, as I personally find it uncomfortable, I only use it for very special events.
+Of course, shapewear like these shorts that tuck the tummy, is very effective too in hiding the belly but, as I personally find it uncomfortable, I only use it for very special events.

 For options on shapewear please read my article on the best shapewear for women over 40.

 When you think about how to hide your belly, it’s easy to become so focused on doing that you forget about everything else.